Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/getting-started-v2.md

 - **Onboard Windows Servers to Azure Arc**: Onboard on-premises servers to Azure Arc-enabled servers for centralized management and governance.
 - **Enable Microsoft Defender for Cloud**: Configure security monitoring and threat protection by setting up a Subscription, creating a Log Analytics Workspace, enabling Microsoft Defender for Cloud, installing Azure Arc on an on-premises server, and implementing security measures to protect it.
 - **Mitigate threats using Microsoft Defender for Cloud**: Enhance security and compliance awareness by exploring regulatory compliance, assessing security posture and recommendations, and mitigating security alerts effectively.
-- **Connect data to Microsoft Sentinel using data connectors**: Access the Microsoft Sentinel workspace and integrate key security data sources by connecting Microsoft Entra ID, Entra ID Protection, Microsoft Defender for Cloud, and Azure Activity connectors.
 - **Connect Windows devices to Microsoft Sentinel using data connectors**: Set up the Microsoft Defender XDR workspace and configure security monitoring by connecting both Azure and non-Azure Windows machines.
 Onboard a Windows device to Microsoft Defender for Endpoint to enhance threat protection and response.
 - **Connect Linux hosts to Microsoft Sentinel using data connectors**: Access the Microsoft Sentinel Workspace and connect a Linux host using the Common Event Format (CEF) connector.
 You will also connect another Linux host using the Syslog connector and configure facilities and severity levels for log collection.
-- **Connect Defender XDR to Microsoft Sentinel using data connectors**: Connect Microsoft Defender XDR to establish security monitoring and integrate it with Microsoft Sentinel to enhance threat detection, correlate intelligence, and automate response actions.
-- **Create queries for Microsoft Sentinel using Kusto Query Language (KQL)**: Set up Log Analytics and Sentinel workspaces, running KQL queries, and creating visualizations using KQL operators and multi-table queries.

 ## Prerequisites